mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 4. Enter `y` when asked whether to use the HDP sandbox.

-5. Follow the prompts to configure your ADLS Gen2 Zone, see the next section below for guidance on this.

-#### Setup prompts for ADLS Gen2

-Please ensure to enter your details for the **Storage account**, **Storage container** and **Account Key** values so that they match your account in Azure.
+5. Follow the prompts to enter your details for the **Storage account**, **Storage container** and **Account Key** as mentioned in the [Info you will require](#info-you-will-require) section.
-The examples shown below are for guidance only.

-* Storage account: `adlsg2storage`

-* Storage container: `fusionreplication`

-* Account key: `KEY_1_STRING` - the Primary Access Key is now referred to as "Key1" in Microsoft’s documentation.
-You can get the Access Key from the Microsoft Azure storage account under the **Access Keys** section.
+   Two additional entries will also be needed:

-* default FS: `abfss://fusionreplication@adlsg2storage.dfs.core.windows.net/` - press enter for the default value.
+   * default FS: `abfss://<container-name>@<account-name>.dfs.core.windows.net/` _- press enter for the default value._

-* underlying FS: `abfs://fusionreplication@adlsg2storage.dfs.core.windows.net/` - press enter for the default value.
+   * underlying FS: `abfs://<container-name>@<account-name>.dfs.core.windows.net/` _- press enter for the default value._

-At this point, the setup prompts will be complete and the script will exit out with an informational message.

-### Startup Fusion

-After all the prompts have been completed, you will be able to start the containers:
+6. You have now completed the setup, run the following to start your containers:

    `docker-compose up -d`

    Docker will now download all required images and create the containers, please wait until this is done.

 ## Configuration

-### Install LiveAnalytics on Databricks cluster
+### Integrate LiveAnalytics with your Databricks cluster

-Prior to performing these tasks, the Databricks cluster must be in a **running** state.
-Please access the Azure portal and check the status of the cluster.
-If it is not running, select to start the cluster and wait until it is **running**.
+Your Databricks cluster must be **running** before integrating LiveAnalytics.

-1. On the docker host, log in to a container for the ADLS Gen2 zone.
+1. On your docker host, log in to a container for the ADLS Gen2 zone.

    `docker-compose exec fusion-server-adls2 bash`

 [//]: <DAP-135 workaround>

-2. Upload the LiveAnalytics 'datatransformer.jar' using a curl command.
+2. Upload the LiveAnalytics 'datatransformer.jar'.

-   `curl -v -H "Authorization: Bearer <bearer_token>" -F contents=@/opt/wandisco/fusion/plugins/live-deltalake/live-analytics-databricks-etl-6.0.0.1.jar -F path="/datatransformer.jar" https://<databricks_service_address>/api/2.0/dbfs/put`
+   `curl -v -H "Authorization: Bearer <bearer-token>" -F contents=@/opt/wandisco/fusion/plugins/live-deltalake/live-analytics-databricks-etl-6.0.0.1.jar -F path="/datatransformer.jar" https://<databricks-service-address>/api/2.0/dbfs/put`

-   You will need to adjust the `curl` command so that your [<bearer_token>](https://docs.databricks.com/dev-tools/api/latest/authentication.html#generate-a-token) and [<databricks_service_address>](https://docs.databricks.com/dev-tools/databricks-connect.html#step-2-configure-connection-properties) is referenced.
+   You will need to adjust this so that your `<bearer-token>` and `<databricks-service-address>` is used.
+See the [Info you will require](#info-you-will-require) section for reference.

-   _Example values_

-   * Bearer Token: `dapibe21cfg45efae945t6f0b57dfd1dffb4`
-   * Databricks Service Address: `westeurope.azuredatabricks.net`

-   _Example command_
+   _Example_

    `curl -v -H "Authorization: Bearer dapibe21cfg45efae945t6f0b57dfd1dffb4" -F contents=@/opt/wandisco/fusion/plugins/live-deltalake/live-analytics-databricks-etl-6.0.0.1.jar -F path="/datatransformer.jar" https://westeurope.azuredatabricks.net/api/2.0/dbfs/put`

-   If the command is successful, you will see that the message output contains the following text below:
+   If successful, you will see that the following within the output below:

    ```json
    < HTTP/1.1 100 Continue
    < HTTP/1.1 200 OK
    ```

-3. Exit back into the docker host once complete.
+4. Exit back into the docker host once complete.

    `exit`

-4. In your Workspace for the Databricks cluster, on the left-hand panel, select **Clusters** and then select your interactive cluster.

-5. Click on the **Libraries** tab, and select the option to **Install New**.
+5. Install a new library on your Databricks cluster, see the [Databricks documentation](https://docs.databricks.com/libraries.html#install-a-library-on-a-cluster) for details.

 6. Select the following options for the Install Library prompt: